MLE type mapping: passing JSON to JavaScript functions in Oracle Database 26ai

 ) return boolean

-as mle module validator
+as mle module validator_module

 signature 'default.isEmail(string, any)';